 After time to enjoy and explore this beautiful Inca sight, we continue driving towards the colonial town of Maras and to the Pre-Inca Salt Mine (Salineras).
 Thousands of saltpans have been used for salt extraction since before Inca times.
 A hot spring at the top of the valley discharges a small stream of heavily salt laden water, which is diverted into saltpans and evaporated to produce a salt that is used now for human and animal consumption.

 You will have breakfast and then your guide will pick you up from your hotel sufficient early to catch the 5:30am shuttle bus.
 You will take the bus up to the majestic Machu Picchu for the 1st session, 6am to 12pm, to catch the sunrise.
-You will have a 2.5 hour walking tour with your guide exploring all the attractions at Machu Picchu and learning about its history and secrets.
-After the tour you will have time to explore the mysterious city by yourself.
-At 12pm you will take the shuttle bus back to Aguas Calientes, with time for lunch.
-You’ll take the 4:43pm Vistadome train from Aguas Calientes to the Poroy Station, and you will be picked up and transferred to your hotel arriving around 8:45pm.
+You will have a 2.5-hour walking tour with your guide exploring all the attractions at Machu Picchu and learning about its history and secrets.
+After the tour, you will have time to explore the mysterious city by yourself.
+At 12pm, you will take the shuttle bus back to Aguas Calientes, with time for lunch.
+You will take the 4:43pm Vistadome train from Aguas Calientes to the Poroy Station, and you will be picked up and transferred to your hotel, arriving around 8:45pm.
 (From January through April the Vistadome train only runs to the Ollantaytambo station)

 After breakfast, enjoy the beauty of Cusco or just relax.